Gesang der jungen Anarchisten - (2009)

 Help to bring to light the new age!

 Free men shall live,

 Where the forced slaves creep,

-Men from all walks
+Men from all walks of life

 who greet and toast each other richly.